Curriculum Negative Mining For Temporal Networks: Methodology

+We rank negative samples from the negative pool $V^-_u$ based on their proximity to the corresponding positive samples.
+To compute this proximity, we disentangle irrelevant factors and enhance relevant factors using time embeddings.

+\paragraph{Irrelevant Factor Disentanglement with Temporal Enhancement} \reczy{Recognizing that temporal networks often exhibit structured and evolving interaction patterns and thus not all information is equally valuable, we aim to decouple the relevant factors driving interactions from the irrelevant ones.
+To achieve this, we adopt a disentanglement method inspired by DENS~\cite{kn:lai2023dens} and further integrate temporal modeling to better capture the dynamic behaviors inherent in temporal networks.}

-For each positive sample $(u, v^{+}, t)$, we construct a positive gate.
-This gate leverages the embeddings of the source node $h_{u}$ and the destination node $h_{v^{+}}$ to isolate the relevant factor $h_{v^{+}}^r$ of the destination node $v^{+}$, illustrated as
+Following DENS~\cite{kn:lai2023dens}, we first construct a positive gate for each positive sample $(u, v^+, t)$.
+This gate applies a linear transformation to the concatenated embeddings of the source node $h_u$ and the destination node $h_{v^+}$ to isolate the relevant factor representation $h_{v^+}^r$ of the destination node $v^+$:

-where $W_\text{src}$, $W_\text{dst}$ and $b_p$ are trainable parameters shared by all positive samples, $\sigma$ is the sigmoid function, and $\odot$ is the element-wise product.
-This factor and the embedding $h_{v^-}$ of the corresponding candidate negative $v^- \in V^-_u$ are then used as inputs to isolate the relevant factor $h_{v^-}^r$ of the negative.
+where $W_p$ and $b_p$ are trainable parameters shared across all positive samples, $\sigma$ denotes the sigmoid function, and $\odot$ is the element-wise product.

+To better capture the unique temporal characteristics of temporal networks, we further refine the ranking process to prioritize negative samples that are either historically relevant or recently active - samples we refer to as having higher \textit{temporal proximity}.
+These negatives often exhibit features previously favored by the source node, making them more difficult to distinguish from true positives.

+To achieve this, we incorporate Time2Vec~\cite{kn:kazemi2019time2vec}, a time embedding method designed to capture complex temporal patterns such as recurrent and periodic behaviors.
+Specifically, the Time2Vec encoding we use for each time point $\tau$, denoted as $\mathbf{t2v}(\tau)$, is defined as: